restlet/restlet.github.io/documentation/tutorials/2.5/rest-concepts.md

 Let's step back a little and consider typical web architectures from a REST point of view.
 In the diagram below, ports represent the connector that enables the communication between components which are represented by the larger boxes.
-The links represents the particular protocol (HTTP, SMTP, etc.) used for the actual communication.
+The links represent the particular protocol (HTTP, SMTP, etc.) used for the actual communication.

 ![](images/tutorial04.png)